 I shared our Saints of North America Activity Book by Katherine A. Borgatti for this station.
 It includes six North American saints, but for our party, we just used the pages for St. Kateri Tekakwitha and St. Andre Bessette.
 These activity pages are intended for children ages 4-9.
 There’s a nice variety of colouring pages, along with easy crossword puzzles, mazes, tic-tac-toe, and other games.

-I also created some crosswords and word searches with the names of the Canadian saints and blesseds.
+I also created some crosswords and word searches with the names of the Canadian Catholic blesseds and saints.
 For easy word searches for the younger kids, I just used the saints’ first names.
 For harder word searches, I used their complete names.
 (These word searches are also in my Canadian Catholic Saints Kids Activity Pack, available by subscribing to my email newsletter!)

 Station 5: Make a Saint Medal

 This saint medal necklace craft was probably the messiest and the most expensive activity at our party.
 Since we couldn’t find reasonably priced bulk medals for the Canadian saints, we used a St. Joseph medal (he’s the patron saint of Canada).
 The kids decorated their washers with nail polish (supplied by the moms!) and glitter.

 This craft was probably the most popular at the party.
 Because our group was mostly girls, they had a lot of fun with the nail polish and necklaces.
 Even 2-year-old Pearl was able to make a medal (with some supervision!).
 It was really fun to see the kids’ creativity: